“I have lived with several Zen masters – all of them cats.” ~Eckhart Tolle

 So what’s it all about?
 What are all these people finding that you may still yet to realize?
 What are the actual benefits of meditation that can help you in your life and your career?

-In reading of the benefits, don’t take our word for it.
+But don’t take my word for it.
 The science backs it up.
 Three sources of scientific study for this article are found here:

 - Studies gathered through Project-meditation.org (PM)

 - The article “Scientific Benefits of Meditation” at ScienceOfPeople.com (SOP)

 “To understand the immeasurable, the mind must be extraordinarily quiet, still.” ~Jiddu Krishnamurti